-All TPAT schools monitor trends and patterns of absence for all pupils as a part of standard procedures.
+Here at ------ school we monitor trends and patterns of absence for all pupils as a part of our standard procedure.
 However, it is recognised that sudden or gradual changes in a pupil's attendance may indicate additional or more extreme safeguarding issues.
 In line with government guidance Keeping Children Safe in Education, Local Procedures and the School's Safeguarding Policy, staff will monitor and report any safeguarding concerns within the school to the DSL on to the relevant authorities as appropriate.
 As part of the school's safeguarding duty and standard procedures, staff will inform the Local Authority and/or the Police of the details of any pupil who is absent from school when they cannot establish their whereabouts and there is concern for the pupil's welfare.